ANQIFENG/RATNUS/README.md

 ✅ indicates required; ⭕ indicates not required.

 #### Full Input Version:
 Trained with a comprehensive set of modalities as detailed in our paper.
-Strictly supports testing with an identical set of input features
+Strictly supports testing with an identical set of input features.

 For calculating T1 map, PD map and Multi-TI images, please refer to [sMRI Processing Pipeline](https://github.com/ANQIFENG/RATNUS?tab=readme-ov-file#smri-processing-pipeline).